 Here’s what makes Teramind different:

-- Screen Monitoring & Data Loss Prevention (DLP).
-Call centers face a high risk of data leaks and fraud.
+- Screen Monitoring & Data Loss Prevention (DLP): Call centers face a high risk of data leaks and fraud.
 Teramind’s DLP tools, keystroke tracking, and role-based access controls prevent unauthorized sharing of customer information, ensuring that agents handle sensitive data securely.

-- Full Conversation Intelligence.
-Every call, chat, and email is automatically analyzed and scored against your quality standards.
+- Full Conversation Intelligence: Every call, chat, and email is automatically analyzed and scored against your quality standards.
 The system identifies patterns humans would miss: subtle compliance issues, customer sentiment shifts, emerging product problems, and coaching opportunities specific to each agent.

-- Real-Time Quality Management.
-Instead of discovering issues days or weeks later, get alerts about quality concerns as they happen.
+- Real-Time Quality Management: Instead of discovering issues days or weeks later, get alerts about quality concerns as they happen.
 Supervisors can step in during problematic calls, provide immediate guidance, or capture exceptional interactions for training purposes.

-- Performance Analytics That Drive Action.
-Move beyond simple metrics to understanding the “why” behind them.
+- Performance Analytics That Drive Action: Move beyond simple metrics to understanding the “why” behind them.
 When handle times increase, Teramind shows you exactly where conversations are getting stuck.
 When satisfaction scores drop, you’ll see the specific conversation patterns or processes causing friction.

-The impact reaches across your entire organization:
+Teramind’s impact is felt across your entire call center:

 - For agents, this means no more wondering if they’re being evaluated fairly.